 - 2/3 cup apple diced, small (dried apples can also be used)

 - ½ cup chopped pecans optional

 Cream the butter and brown sugar together well.
 Add egg and vanilla and beat until light and fluffy.

-Sift together the flour, cloves, cinnamon, nutmeg, baking soda and salt.
+Sift together the flour, ginger, cinnamon, nutmeg, baking soda and salt.